WilfredRuck/duck_cannon/README.md

     <li>`cannon.js`: this script will house the physics logic for the cannon</li>
     <li>`duck.js`: this script will house the physics logic for the duck</li>
     <li>`audio.js`: this script will handle the audio logic</li>
+    <li>`obstacle.js`: this script will handle the physics logic of the various obstacles the duck may interact with</li>
   </ul>

 ## Implementation Timeline